 The answer is No. Even with the hardest of Gorilla Glass protection, you will still find that the micro-scratches start to appear on the display after a few days of usage.

-I read many articles which clearly tells me that if you have a modern smartphone with the Gorilla glass 5, you don’t require a screen guard for the smartphone.
+I read many articles that clearly tells me that if you have a modern smartphone with the Gorilla Glass 5, you don’t require a screen guard for the smartphone.

 Before I tell you whether you should use or not a screen protector, let me share with you a small personal experience.

-I was using the Samsung Galaxy S7 (Corning Gorilla Glass 4) and recently shifted to the Asus Zenfone 5z which comes with the Gorilla Glass 3 for protection.
+I was using the Samsung Galaxy S9 (Corning Gorilla Glass 5) and recently shifted to the Asus Rog Phone II that comes with the Gorilla Glass 6 for protection.
 I even have the Xiaomi Mi A2 (a review unit) that comes with the Corning Gorilla Glass 5.
 All these phones are in use for more than 2 months now.

-Also, the Gorilla Glass 6 is nearly same as the Gorilla Glass 5 when it comes to scratch resistant but it can take more falls or drops which makes it slightly better.
+Also, the Gorilla Glass 6 is nearly the same as the Gorilla Glass 5 when it comes to scratch resistance but it can take more falls or drops which makes it slightly better.

-I have been using it for nearly 2 years without the screen protector but always use a silicon case, which protects the display in case of a fall.
-Rarely, keep it in the jeans pockets as most micro-scratches comes in pockets with minor dust or keys etc.
+I have been using it for nearly 1 year without the screen protector but I always use the silicone case, which protects the display in case of a fall.
+Rarely, keep it in the jeans pockets as most micro-scratches come in pockets with minor dust or keys, etc.

 There are several micro-scratches that have come on screen but are very fine and don’t bother much.